Churn is a Reality

 At this point, the user engages more with your product as you work together to achieve product mastery.
 A user who invests a lot of time learning about a product is less likely to churn.

 3. Embed Your Product into the Customer's Workflow

-The product will grow onto your users and become part of their habits.
 Dropbox had an interesting take on this strategy.
 New Dropbox users who neglected to install the mobile app were unable to enjoy the value of access to files.
-From your phone, you can access your files from anywhere.
+Those who did were able to access their files from anywhere.

 4. Embed Your Product into the Customer's Organization

 Embedding your product deep into a company's operation is one way of combating churn.
 With this strategy, your software becomes an integral part of the company's workflow.
 Ripping out such a product will be expensive.

 For this strategy, it is important to know when to bring people into the fold.
 Set a milestone, and upon attaining this achievement, you can ask your users to invite their colleagues and so on.

 Product engagement does not drop because customers forget to use your product.
 The decline is due to a loss of interest.